 The study design is a prospective cross-sectional observational study, with both quantitative and qualitative research methods.

 Dr Lukin and his team found the HiNH program significantly reduced the number of aged care residents transferred to one of the state’s busiest emergency departments.
 The researchers found the program led to an average 17 per cent decrease in aged care patients presenting to the RBWH emergency department, a 36 per cent drop in hospital admissions per emergency department presentation and an overall 47 per cent decrease in hospital admissions.
+The economic benefits for the Hospital were evaluated at $8 million per year or $17 returned for every $1 invested in the program.

 This research represents one of the first efforts to conduct evaluation of a particular health services delivery model in Queensland Australia in a relatively comprehensive manner focusing on both its effectiveness and its costs.